Home Compare HRL vs HSY

 Hormel Foods vs The Hershey Company: Which Stock Looks Stronger in 2026?

 The Hershey Company holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Hormel Foods still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Hormel Foods does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in growth, with stability adding a second layer of support.
-The Hershey Company leads by 14 points on the overall comparison score.
+Most of the visible separation comes from growth.
+The Hershey Company leads by 21 points on the overall comparison score.

 Trajectory Similarity